See the following #ccdaDetroit plenary speakers below

 Ali Noorani — Ali Noorani is the Executive Director of the National Immigration Forum, an advocacy organization promoting the value of immigrants and immigration.
 As the son of Pakistani immigrants, Ali quickly learned how to forge alliances among people of wide-ranging backgrounds.
 Prior to joining the Forum, Ali was executive director of the Massachusetts Immigrant and Refugee Advocacy Coalition, and he has served in leadership roles within public health and environmental organizations.
 In 2015, Ali was named a lifetime member of the Council on Foreign Relations.
 He holds a Master’s in Public Health from Boston University and is a graduate of the University of California, Berkeley.
 Ali lives in Washington, D.C. and is the author of There Goes the Neighborhood: How Communities Overcome Prejudice and Meet the Challenge of American Immigration.

 Ivan Paz — Ivan Paz was born in Los Angeles but was raised in Fresno, CA. His story is one of ambition and resilience.
 Aftet ending up in prison for five years for gang violence, he began to think about three things: forgiveness, social justice, and God’s love.
 Ivan’s life then took a radically different turn.
 He decided he wanted to pursue higher education while living among, and working with, residents in inner-city neighborhoods.
-Ivan is on staff with a local, interfaith, community organization that is committed to building cross-sector partnerships which aim at the holistic betterment of Fresno’s disadvantaged neighborhoods.
+Ivan is on staff with Fresno Metro Ministry, a local interfaith community organization that is committed to building cross-sector partnerships for the holistic betterment of Fresno’s disadvantaged neighborhoods.
 Ivan is also an adjunct professor at Fresno Pacific Biblical Seminary and the founder of 701 United, a local mixed martial arts gym for teens that seeks to instill / cultivate in them values of faith, fitness, and leadership.

 Dr. John M. Perkins — Dr. John M. Perkins was born into Mississippi poverty in 1930.
 After overcoming the seemingly impassible barriers of being black in the segregated South, Dr. Perkins moved to California to escape the oppression of Mississippi’s closed society.
 In 1957, Dr. Perkins was converted to Christianity and after three years of discipleship, he was called back to the struggle of his home state of Mississippi.
 Since then, Dr. Perkins has lived the last 54 years engaged in the work of developing our world’s most troubling cities.
 His faithfulness to loving God and loving his worldwide neighbors has been recognized by eleven honorary doctorate degrees.
 Dr. Perkins has personally advised three U.S. presidents, has participated in writing 14 books, and founded the internationally known organization and movement, the Christian Community Development Association.
 With all these accolades, Dr. Perkins’ pride comes from his 62-year marriage to his wife, Vera Mae.